Will You Help Us Get the Word Out About Medical Call Center News?

 This customizable solution provides real-time data exchange to manage the check-in and check-out visit confirmation through IVR and GPS technology and the scheduling component.
-This also provides a security element for the agency and their staff.
+This also provides a security element for the agency and its staff.

 Upon arrival at the patient’s home, the caregiver calls a toll-free number to clock-in and enters their MEDsys secure ID number, which automatically clocks them in.
 When their shift is over they call their toll-free number and enter their MEDsys secure pin.
 That clocks them out.
-The caregiver can also add the plan of care into the phone, which Pulsar360 updates in real time.
+The caregiver can also add the plan of care into the phone, which Pulsar360 updates in real-time.

-1Call’s 2018 Leadership and Training Seminar Report: The 1Call Division of Amtelco completed their most successful 1Call Leadership and Training Seminar to date.
+1Call’s 2018 Leadership and Training Seminar Report: The 1Call Division of Amtelco completed its most successful 1Call Leadership and Training Seminar to date.
 On September 18–20, 2018, healthcare customers, prospects, and Amtelco staff, gathered at the Park Hotel in downtown Madison, Wisconsin, to help clinics and hospital organizations enhance their enterprise-wide communications.

 Customer attendees, representing hospitals from all over the United States, enjoyed presentations given by healthcare call centers who use 1Call’s products, such as Genesis, MergeComm, and miSecureMessages.
-These customer-led presentations proved beneficial to the healthcare communication and IT professionals in attendance.
+These customer-led presentations proved beneficial to healthcare communication and IT professionals in attendance.

 Attendees learned how to improve efficiencies, eliminate errors, and enhance the patient experience from peer presentations.
 They also could speak directly to 1Call’s software development and implementation specialists to discuss how to solve some of their interoperability and communication challenges.